r-ook/pymsweeper/README.md

 # TODOs (in no particular order)
 1. Add comments...
 2. Clean up testing artifacts.
+3. Think of an alternative for combining unicode as it doesn't show nicely on Linux and Win7.
+Windows 10 is fine.

 ## Cleared TODOs:
 1. Identify false flags